 Helping pre-teens and teenagers build personal hygiene habits

-When your teenage child was younger, you taught him the basics of good hygiene – washing his hands, covering his mouth when he coughed and having regular baths or showers.
-You had to help him with things like cleaning and flossing teeth, at least to start with.
+When your child was younger, you taught her the basics of good hygiene – washing her hands, covering her mouth when she coughed, and having regular baths or showers.
+You had to help her with things like cleaning and flossing teeth, at least to start with.

 Adolescence is a time to build on these basics.
-It’s a time when your child’s changing body means that her personal hygiene will need to change too.
-And just like when she was younger, you might need to help her at the start.
+It’s a time when your child’s changing body means that his personal hygiene will need to change too.
+And just like when he was younger, you might need to help him at the start.

 Good hygiene habits in childhood are a great foundation for good hygiene in the teenage years.
 And if you’ve got open, honest communication with your child, it’ll make it easier to talk about the personal hygiene issues that come up in adolescence.